imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/README.md

 {% hint style="info" %}
 **File size limit**\
-The maximum upload file size is limited to 25MB.
+The maximum upload file size is limited to 25MB on the free plan.
+On paid plan, this limit is 300MB.
 {% endhint %}

 ## Allowed file types for uploading